 September | October | November | December

 As regular readers of the Beehive know, we are following Barbara throughout 1918 with monthly blog posts that present Barbara’s daily life -- going to school, seeing friends, playing basketball, and caring for family members -- in the words she wrote a century ago.
-Here is Barbara’s June, day by day.
+Here is Barbara’s September, day by day.

 * * *